Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/moengage-cohort.md

 description: Send Amplitude cohorts to MoEngage to tailor your email, SMS, push, and in-product messaging.
 ---

-Amplitude's MoEngage integration allows you to send hyper-targeted behavioral audiences from Amplitude to MoEngage, which you can then use to drive precisely tailored email, SMS, push, and in-product messaging.
+Amplitude's MoEngage integration allows you to send hyper-targeted behavioral audiences from Amplitude to MoEngage.
+With MoEngage, you can use Amplitude cohorts to drive precisely tailored email, SMS, push, and in-product messaging.

 ## Considerations